brown-ccv/workshop-python-2020/README.md

 ## Links to materials

 The table below contains links to the materials.
 The lecture will open the notebook in the hub, the video links to the youtube recording.
+Just FYI if you follow the workshop asynchronously in June 2020, the video will only be available a day or two after the lecture link is posted.

 |       	| lecture 	| video 	|
 |-------	|:-------:	|:-----:	|